460-6 INCOME EXCLUSIONS OF INELIGIBLE SPOUSE

 Example:

 Mr. Fred Fisher lives with his wife Elizabeth and their two minor children.
-Mr. Fisher is eligible for APAAdult Public Assistance as a disabled individual.
+Mr. Fisher is eligible for APA as a disabled individual.
 Mrs. Fisher receives Temporary Assistance for herself and their two children.
 Mr. Fisher's only source of income is a gross monthly pension payment from the Civil Service of $500.
 Mrs. Fisher's only sources of income are her monthly Temporary Assistance benefits and the earnings she receives from a part-time job of $600 a month.
 Part of Mrs. Fisher's earnings are disregarded in the Temporary Assistance eligibility and payment calculations.

 Exclude any income used by an ineligible spouse to make child or spousal support payments under a court order or in compliance with a state agreement under Title IV-D of the Social Security Act.
 In Alaska, Title IV-D is handled by the Child Support Services Division ( CSSD ).
 This exclusion is applied before the other income exclusions listed in #3 below.